conorwalsh/advent-of-code-2020-c/README.md

 Solutions are for the 2020 Advent of Code: https://adventofcode.com/

+## Structure of Repo

+All directories have a C file in format adventX.c and an input (in.txt).

+Directory numbers correspond to a challenge number, e.g. 5 is Day 2, Part 1

 ## Build Solutions

 To build a solution using gcc run ``gcc challenge.c -o challenge``, then run using ``./challenge args``